shoppingflux/php-sdk/docs/manual/resources/order.md

 $orderApi->execute($operation);
 ```

 Operations allowed on existing orders will always be accepted, as they are treated asynchronously.
-When sending operations on an order, you will receive a collection of tickets corresponding to tasks in our system
+When sending operations on an order, you will receive batch IDs.
-that will handle the requested operations.
-With this ticket collection you will be able to find what ticket has been associated with the operation on an order.
+See [ticket documentation](ticket.md) for more information on how to retrieve ticket and batch information.

 ```php
 $operation = new \ShoppingFeed\Sdk\Api\Order\OrderOperation();